 5- loop square and flat braids are easy to learn, and make great-looking cords and bands.
 For an even easier intro to loop-braiding, click on the link to my new tutorial for 3-loop braids.

 How to use thumbs to make even bigger and better braids.
-This has been done in (at least) China and Finland, as well as here on the west coast of the U.S. Why let two whole digits go to waste?!
+This has been done historically in (at least) China and Finland, as well as here on this blog.
+Why let two whole digits go to waste?!

 If you are already comfortable braiding 7-loop square braids, this seven-loop braid might be fun to try next.
 It has twice as many loop transfers as a square braid–and they are done differently than you might expect!
 (Includes set-up instructions for several different color patterns.)